 Last Resort: Conventional Menopause Treatment Options

 - Low-Dose Antidepressants (SSRIs): While estrogen is used for treating night sweats and hot flashes (more on that below), some women are unwilling or unable to use it because of the associated risks.
-A class of antidepressants called selective serotonin uptake inhibitors (SSRIs) may ease menopausal hot flashes, but these, and other antidepressants, cause bone loss.
-Evidence suggests that SSRIs are among the prescription medications that increase risk for osteoporotic fractures.
+A class of antidepressants called selective serotonin uptake inhibitors (SSRIs) may ease menopausal hot flashes, but these, and other antidepressants cause bone loss.
+Evidence suggests that SSRIs are among the prescription medications that can increase the risk for osteoporotic fractures.
 Antidepressants can also lead to migraine headaches, insomnia and an increase in suicidal thinking.
-All things to consider and weigh if your only goal is to ease menopause symptoms.
+All things to consider and weigh up if your only goal is to ease menopause symptoms.

 - Vaginal Estrogen: A common menopause symptom is vaginal dryness.
 To combat this, estrogen can be administered via a vaginal cream, tablet or ring directly into the vagina.
 This treatment releases a small amount of estrogen that can help ease dryness and discomfort.
 For a safer, more natural approach, try vaginal water-soluble lubricants, moisturizers or sexual stimulation instead.